xenserver/python-libs/CONTRIBUTING.md

 ### Copy selection on selecting test (without need for Ctrl-C)

 On traditional X11 and KDE Plasma, selected text is automatically copied to the X selection/clipboard for pasting it.
-To use this engrained behavior on Windows as well, it seems the only reliable way to have it for all apps is a `AutoHotKey` script:
+To use this engrained behaviour on Windows as well, it seems the only reliable way to have it for all apps is a `AutoHotKey` script: